-ACCOUNTING ESSENTIALS 30S (1.0) ACCOUNTING SYSTEMS 40S (1.0) APPLYING INFORMATION & COMPUTER TECHNOLOGY 1 15F (0.5) APPLYING INFORMATION & COMPUTER TECHNOLOGY 2 15F (0.5) BUSINESS INNOVATIONS 10S (1.0) COMPUTER SCIENCE 20S (1.0) DIGITAL FILM MAKING 25S (0.5) ENTREPRENEURSHIP 20S (1.0) INTRODUCTION TO PHOTOGRAPHY 20S (1.0) PRINT COMMUNICATIONS 25S (0.5) WEB DESIGN 35S (0.5)
+ACCOUNTING ESSENTIALS 30S (1.0)

+ACCOUNTING SYSTEMS 40S (1.0)

+BUSINESS INNOVATIONS 10S (1.0)

+COMPUTER SCIENCE 20S (1.0)

+CREATIVE PROMOTIONS 20S (1.0)

+EXPLORATION OF GRAPHIC DESIGN 10S (1.0)

+INTRODUCTION TO MOTION PICTURE ARTS 20S (1.0)

+INTRODUCTION TO PHOTOGRAPHY 20S (1.0)

 University Now!
 University Now! is a unique opportunity for St. Boniface Diocesan High School students to earn university credits in partnership with the University of Manitoba while still in high school.
-These courses will have tuition over and above SBDHS tuition and are considered dual credits; which means that they count for both a high school standing credit and university credit with our partner institutions.
-Currently, we offer Introduction to Calculus 42U but will be expanding our course selection for the 2024-25 school year.
+These courses will have tuition over and above SBDHS tuition and are considered dual credits; which means that they count for both a high school standing credit and university credit for a 3 credit hour course.
+Currently, we offer Math 1500: Introduction to Calculus 42U and will be adding Arts 1110: Introduction to University and Arts 1160: Leadership: An Interdisciplinary Approach.